-Who is eligible for a booster dose of COVID-19 vaccines?
+Who is eligible for a booster dose of the COVID-19 vaccine?

-Who is eligible for an additional dose of the Pfizer or Moderna vaccine?
+Who is eligible for an additional dose of the COVID-19 vaccine?

-The CDC now recommends an additional dose for patients who are moderately to severely immunocompromised with the following conditions:
+The CDC recommends an additional dose for people who received Janssen COVID-19 Vaccine for their primary series and those who are moderately to severely immunocompromised with the following conditions: